chetanbg1/cbg-microservice/README.md

 --
-spring boot greatly eases the implementation of the data access layer by offering several streamlined features it autoconfigure essential features like data source and JPA/Hibernate based on the liberaries present in the classpath reducing the manual setup provides build in repository support such as JpaRepository, enabling CURD operations with ut boilerplate code also spring boot automatically initialize database schemas and seed data using scripts it integrate smoothly with various databases and ORM technologies transalate SQL expresions into Spring data access exeptions
+spring boot greatly eases the implementation of the data access layer by offering several streamlined features it autoconfigure essential features like data source and JPA/Hibernate based on the liberaries present in the classpath reducing the manual setup provides build in repository support such as JpaRepository, enabling CURD operations without boilerplate code also spring boot automatically initialize database schemas and seed data using scripts it integrate smoothly with various databases and ORM technologies transalate SQL expresions into Spring data access exeptions